-Foskor Phalaborwa’s training department was also now better able to focus on problem areas such as retarder use.
-After training operators to apply the correct retarding procedures, Foskor achieved a reduction from 90 Haul Truck tyres consumed a year, to only 40 tyres.
+Foskor Phalaborwa’s training department is also now better able to focus on problem areas such as retarder use.
+After training operators to apply the correct retarding procedures, Foskor achieved a reduction from 90 haul truck tyres consumed a year, to only 40 tyres.

 Since the addition of the training tools, production uptime on the machines has increased by 40%.
 New learners are now able to train in a safe environment without the initial responsibility and pressure of using expensive equipment to train on.
 This saves on maintenance costs, which can run up to R6 million a year.

 Sasol Secunda is a coal production mine that has been in production since 1950.
-Their relationship with 5DT started in 1999 when they ordered the first Continuous Miner simulator, and they are now currently on their fourth generation simulators.
+Their relationship with 5DT started in 1999 when they ordered the first continuous miner simulator, and they are currently on their fourth generation simulators.

 By using the simulators as a part of their training program, Sasol Secunda was able to increase uptime by 15% and production by 26%.
 The simulators also contributed to the reduction of dust on their coal face by 64%.

-The simulators are now also included as a part of the recruitment process by testing new learners to establish whether they have the potential to be developed into competent machine operators.
+The simulators are now also included as a part of the recruitment process by testing new learners in order to establish whether they have the potential to be developed into competent machine operators.

-The Simulators also allow the facilitators to do continuous training and retraining of operators on a regular base.
-This training method continues to provide operators with the right tools in order to become competent and experienced drivers.
+The simulators also allow the facilitators to do continuous training and retraining of operators on a regular basis.
+This training method continues to provide operators with the right tools to become competent and experienced drivers.